mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2012-09-17-tonjac-portrait.md

 ---
-layout: work
+layout: media
 title: "Long blonde hairs in front of a brick wall"
-description: "PaperFaces portrait of @TonjaC drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of @TonjaC drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-TonjaC-twitter-lg.jpg
   thumb: paperfaces-TonjaC-twitter-150.jpg